Home Inspection | Ashton College

 Home Inspection Courses (Online)

-Until 2009, Canadian home inspectors were not required to obtain licensing.
-However, this has since changed, and British Columbia became the first province in Canada to implement a mandatory home inspection license.
+Until 2009, Canadian home inspectors were not required to obtain licencing.
+However, this has since changed, and British Columbia became the first province in Canada to implement a mandatory home inspection licence.